osate/osate2/core/org.osate.help/html/start/propview/AadlPropertyValues.md

 This action is especially useful in an instance model to find out which contained property association in the declarative model is used to provide an instance property value.

 ### Create Local Property Association
 This action is enabled for **inherited**, **default**, and **undefined** properties.
-Executing this action will creates a new **local** value for the selected property and begins the editing process.
+Executing this action will create a new **local** value for the selected property and begins the editing process.
 The new property association is inserted in curly braces with the current model element in the AADL text editor.

 ### Create Local Contained Property Association
 This action is enabled for **inherited**, **default**, and **undefined** properties.
 Executing this action creates a new **local contained** value for the selected property and begins the editing process.